474172261/windows-CET/README.md

 hello1
 hello2
 ```
-> CET is supported starting from Intel 11th CPU.

 We can enable it in VS2019 by:
 `Configuration Properties` > `Linker` > `Additional Options`, select `CET shadow stack compatible`